-When compared on the basis of hardware, the Tinker Board edges the Raspberry Pi in many key areas.
+When compared by hardware, the Tinker Board edges the Raspberry Pi in many key areas.

-- The 2GB RAM along with the more powerful CPU removes many bottlenecks that Raspberry Pi users have complained about.
+- The 2GB RAM along with the more powerful CPU removes many bottlenecks of the Raspberry Pi.

-- The four USB 2.0 ports are managed by the GL852G from Genesys Logic and the Rockchip RK3288 processor has dual host capable USB interfaces.
+- The GL852G manages the four USB 2.0 ports from Genesys Logic.
+And the Rockchip RK3288 processor has dual host capable USB interfaces.
 This will ensure proper data passing bandwidth when all the ports are engaged.

 - Dedicated RTL8211E for Gigabit Ethernet will deliver high speeds.

-- H.265 4k video decoding capability with a better GPU and support for OpenGL ES1.1/2.0/3.0, OpenVG1.1, OpenCL, DirectX11 will be great for enhanced 3D performance and will open up possibilities for Android developers seeking something better than the Pi 3.
+- H.265 4k video decoding capability with a better GPU and support for OpenGL ES1.1/2.0/3.0, OpenVG1.1, OpenCL, DirectX11 will be perfect for enhanced 3D performance.
+Moreover, it will open up possibilities for Android developers seeking something better than the Pi 3.